crystal-ruby/pages/_posts/2014-07-05-layers-vs-passes.md

 I am not stuck.
 I know i'm not.
 Just because there is little visible progress doesn't mean i'm stuck.
 It may just feel like it though.

-But like little cogweels in the clock, i can hear the background process ticking away and sometime there is a gong.
+But like little cogwheels in the clock, i can hear the background process ticking away and sometimes there is a gong.

-What i wasn't stuck with is where to draw the layer for the vm.
+What i wasn't stuck with, is where to draw the layer for the vm.

 ### Layers